Pattern Matching

 The first form matches the values of the type's fields in sequence.
 All fields must be represented.
 The field subpatterns can be any arbitrary patterns, as usual.

-Values with ordered fields can also be matched by map patterns and named-field patterns.
+Values with ordered fields can also be matched by named-field patterns.